 THE CENTER TODAY

-Today, the Mediation Center is located at 245 North Kukui Street, Suite 206 in Honolulu where mediation is provided in several mediation rooms, including one equipped with Skype mediation capabilities.
-The Center’s staff work with over one hundred volunteers who mediate and facilitate conflicts in a broad array of areas.
+Today, the Mediation Center is located at 245 North Kukui Street, Suite 206 in Honolulu where mediation is provided in several mediation rooms, including one equipped with Skype and telephonic mediation capabilities.
+The Mediation Center’s staff work with over one hundred and fifty volunteers who mediate and facilitate conflicts in a broad array of areas.

-The Center’s current mission is to provide and promote high quality mediation and dispute resolution services that are accessible and affordable.
-In support of this mission, the Center actively collaborates with other agencies and groups to offer on-site mediation in outlying communities across Oahu, as well as provide specialized programs such as divorce, paternity, elder issues, adult guardianship, juvenile restitution, special education, civil rights, foreclosure, condominium and more.
+The Mediation Center’s mission is to provide high quality mediation and dispute resolution services that are affordable and accessible.
+In support of this mission, the Center actively collaborates with other agencies and groups to offer on-site mediation in outlying communities across Oahu, as well as provide specialized programs such as divorce, paternity, child guardianship, elder issues, adult guardianship, juvenile restitution, special education, civil rights, mortgage foreclosure, condominium, real estate and more.
 The Center has also broadened the types of services it provides by offering meeting facilitation and customized training in mediation, conflict resolution and facilitation through the Training Program.
-The Program has enabled Center staff to train hundreds of individuals in businesses, other agencies and within the community, thereby promoting a broad understanding of and use of alternative dispute resolution.
+The Program has enabled the Mediation Center’s staff to train hundreds of individuals in businesses, other agencies and within the community, thereby promoting a broad understanding of and use of alternative dispute resolution.